JCB9090/juan-carlos-torrents-2/README.md

 # --servicesPrio to override the upstream one which can be activated by default because it's popular in your area
 ```

+### How do stremio add-ons work?
+Stremio add-ons, unlike XBMC or Plex plug-ins, don't run locally.
+They are called remotely through HTTP, using the protocol implemented & documented at Stremio/stremio-addons.

+Using --services or --servicesPrio arguments to stremio, you can make it load other add-ons, but none of them will be downloaded, instead they will be accessed when stremio requests the catalogue, or streams.